-This toolkit has been created by Amaze to provide journalists and media professionals with evidence-based information and practical advice for sensitive and accurate reporting on autism.
+This toolkit has been created by Amaze to provide journalists and media professionals with evidence-based information and practical advice for accurate and responsible reporting on autism and autistic people.

 These guidelines have been developed in collaboration with and informed by the experiences of autistic people and their families.